curtisim0/curtisim0/README.md

-Welcome! 👋
+### 🤠 Welcome! 👋

-I'm a software engineer that is passionate about all things _python_ 🐍, _django_ 🎸, and quite frankly becoming a better software engineer!
+I'm a software engineer that is passionate about all things _python_ 🐍 and _django_ 🎸.

+I tell (sometimes I yell at 😉) computers to "do things" that help make humans have a better life.

-The bird website that...I don't really use: [🐦](https://twitter.com/_curtisim0)
+The bird website (that I don't use, but maybe will more one day...): [🐦](https://twitter.com/_curtisim0)